msupply-foundation/unified-codes/README.md

   - You can then use the [explorer](https://play.dgraph.io/?latest) (server URL is http://localhost:8080)
 - Initialise DGraph schema and load data into DGraph:
   - `yarn load-data`
-- Start the data-service:
+- Start the backend:
-  - `yarn start-data-service`
+  - `yarn start-backend`
-  - Access v1 api at http://localhost:4000/v1/graphql
+  - Access v1 api at http://localhost:4007/v1/graphql
-  - Access v2 api at http://localhost:4000/v2/graphql
+  - Access v2 api at http://localhost:4007/graphql

 ### Frontend

+1. Start the frontend: `yarn start-frontend`

-We are currently re-implementing the frontend.
-For the existing frontend:
+For the old frontend:

 1. From the `unified-codes/unified-codes` directory:
 2. Run web server: `npx nx serve web`
    1. If using Node >v16, you'll need the to use the openssl legacy provider: `NODE_OPTIONS=--openssl-legacy-provider npx nx serve web`
 3. Browse web at http://localhost:4200/

-For the new one:

-1. Start the frontend: `yarn start-frontend`

 ## Testing

-- Unit tests across frontend and the data-service:
+- Unit tests across frontend and the backend:
   - `yarn test`
 - Test frontend:
   - `yarn test-frontend`
 - Test data-service (unit tests):
-  - `yarn test-data-service`
+  - `yarn test-backend`
 - Integration tests:
   - `yarn test-integration`